-Collaborations includes suppliers, providers and alliances of NASCAR.
-NASCAR utilized to earn money check of around $15 million every year from Turner Sports.
-NASCAR had to get approval from Turner Sport if it desire to develop its Facebook page, twitter account or even mobile application.
+Collaborations includes distributors, providers and alliances of NASCAR.
+NASCAR utilized to get pay check of around $15 million every year from Turner Sports.
+NASCAR had to get approval from Turner Sport if it want to create its Facebook page, twitter account or even mobile application.

-1. Establishing and Keeping Facebook Page.
+1. Developing and Maintaining Facebook Page.

 4. Introducing multiculturalism at occasions.

-5. Improving Customer Experience at Tracks.
+5. Improving Client Experience at Tracks.

-Marketing Spending plan.
+Marketing Spending plan

 Marketing budget plan made on the basis of the above methods for the period of 5 years from 2011 to 2015, reveals the cost related data for the marketing strategies.
 It can be seen that technique 5 of enhancing consumer experience at tracks would need highest initial financial investment and expense and strategy 4 of presenting multiculturalism will need lowest initial investment with least expensive even more per year cost.

 NOTE: The worths about cost are presumed on reasonable basis due the absence of facts and figures associated with cost in the event study.
 Inflation rate of United States is assumed to be 10%.

 On the basis of deep analysis of the internal and external factors of Technical Note On Managing Inventories Periodic Review System Case Study Help causing the decrease of tv viewership rate and presence rate at tracks, the above marketing strategies are suggested to NASCAR to increase its fan base in long run.
 These strategies would cope with internal factors like bad client experience at tracks, inadequate social media marketing, incapable digital medias like games, absence of culturalisms at tracks etc., as well as with external factors like moving of fans towards other sports, demographical modifications in America and changing domesticity styles.